MetaPointTech/metapoint/docs/src/advance/context.md

 title: Context
 index: true
 order: 3
-icon: discover
+icon: float
 category:
   - Guide
 ---

 You can define context that are shared in the endpoint group, and you can read or modify the context in endpoint handlers.

 ```ts {3,8}
 import { h, MetaType, peer, z } from "metapoint";